8ta4/say/DONTREADME.md

 Yup, you will.

 > Will I get notified if transcription fails when it is triggered automatically?
-(Planned)

 Nope, you won't. `say` is designed to be non-intrusive.